by Karin Ash

 4. Communication

 Make an effort to be social, and always communicate clearly with your coworkers, administrative assistants, and managers.
-Effective communicators appreciate people’s differences and learn how best to motivate and inspire a diverse workgroup.
+Effective communicators appreciate people’s differences and learn how best to motivate and inspire a diverse work group.

 5. A willingness to ask questions

 When you don’t know how to do something or understand what is expected of you, ask for clarification.
 It’s important to be able to work independently, but sometimes you need more information before you can move forward.
-Employers appreciate when you seek information that will enable you to successfully complete your project.
+Employers appreciate when you seek information that will enable you to successfully complete your assignment.

 6. Professionalism